dustinpfister/blog_posts/_posts/threejs-cube-texture.md

 When I first wrote this post I was using r91 of three.js, and the last time I edited this post I was using r140 to just make sure that the examples are still working with a late version of threejs.
 Three.js is still a very fast moving project, and code breaking changes happen with it all the time.
 Always be aware of what version of three.js you are using when working with various random code examples that make use of threejs on the open web as version numbers very much matter with this project.

-## 1 - Basic example of Cube Texture use
+## 1 - Basic example of Cube Texture using the built in loader

 For a basic example of cube texture use I used the Cube Texture loader to load a set of images that compose a [cube mapping](https://en.wikipedia.org/wiki/Cube_mapping) that I borrowed from the three.js repository as mentioned earlier to procure an instance of CubeTexture.